 For the safety and well-being of all students, we ask that parents picking up or dropping off their child.
 Please utilize the curling rink parking lot as opposed to the bus run, staff parking lot or Brent Blvd.

-School gym strip is needed for the following teams: Cross Country Running Badminton Track & Field and it is required as practice gear for the volleyball and basketball teams.
+School clothing is available for purchase at our online school store.
+Go to Rebelsports.ca/Crowther to see purchasing options.
+School clothing is necessary for the following teams: Cross Country Running, Badminton, and Track & Field and it is required as practice gear for the volleyball and basketball teams.
 If you have school shirts and shorts from past years, you may wear them for gym strip and teams.
-If you have any questions, please contact Mrs. Paskevich or Mrs. Duffy There are a FEW sample sizes at the school office.
+If you have any questions, please contact Mr. Hunter or Mrs. Fabris.
+There are a FEW sample sizes at the school office.

-Students are permitted to have cell phone in their possession while at school, however, they must abide by the Crowther Memorial Cell Phone Policy.
-Camera phones are NOT to be used at school, in accordance with the FOIP act.
+Students are permitted to have electronic devices in their possession while at school, however, they must abide by the Crowther Memorial appropriate use guidelines.
 Exceptions to this occur at public events such as sports tournaments, Terry Fox Run and Social Dance as the general public is invited to these events.

 Parent Teacher Interviews